Excoriate/repo_template_empty/docs/templates/00_context_engineering/init-context.md

 ---

-### 2. Features
+### 3. Features

 > [!NOTE]
 > **🤖 Instructions for AI Assistant:**
 >
 > **📋 Process Flow - Follow these steps in order:**
 >
  > ```
 > 1. 🔍 CATEGORIZE → Group capabilities into logical feature areas
 > 2. 📝 ENUMERATE → List specific capabilities within each category
-> 3. 🎯 PRIORITIZE → Distinguish core vs. extended features
+> 3. 🎯 PRIORITIZE → Classify features into MVP, Next Phase, and Nice to Have tiers
+> 4. 📝 DEFINE → Create high-level User Acceptance Criteria (UAC) for each capability
-> 4. 📁 REFERENCE → Connect to concrete examples when available
+> 5. 📁 REFERENCE → Connect to concrete examples when available
-> 5. 📤 PRESENT → Output in structured, scannable format
+> 6. 📤 PRESENT → Output in structured, scannable format
 > ```
 >
 > **🔧 Detailed Steps:**
 >
  > - 🗂️ Group related capabilities into 3-5 logical feature categories
 > - 👥 Identify target users/roles for each feature category (e.g., developers, administrators, end-users)
 > - 📋 List 3-6 specific capabilities per category with clear descriptions
 > - 📖 Define 1-2 primary use cases per category showing real-world usage scenarios
-> - 🎯 Identify which features are core (essential) vs. extended (nice-to-have)
+> - 🎯 **Classify features into three tiers:** MVP (essential for working version), Next Phase (important enhancements), Nice to Have (optimal user experience)
+> - 📝 **Create high-level User Acceptance Criteria (UAC)** for each capability defining what success looks like
 > - 📊 Specify measurable success indicators for each feature category
 > - 📁 Reference concrete examples from repository or examples/ directory when available
 > - 🔍 Focus on what users can accomplish, not how it's implemented
 >
 > **✅ Validation Requirements:**
 >
  > - 🗂️ Feature categories are distinct and logical
 > - 📝 Each capability is specific and actionable (not vague)
-> - 🎯 Core features are clearly distinguished from extended features
+> - 🎯 **Features are properly classified into MVP, Next Phase, and Nice to Have tiers**
+> - 📝 **Each capability includes high-level User Acceptance Criteria (UAC)**
 > - 📋 Descriptions focus on user outcomes, not technical implementation
 > - 👥 Each feature category has identified target users for PRD context
 > - 📖 Use cases provide practical scenarios for user story development